 Membership of the Committee comprises at least five members of the Governing Body including the Principal and Chief Executive.
 At least two members are from the business and industry category and at least one member has recent and relevant experience in accounting and finance.
-The Deputy Chief Executive, Head of Finance and Head of Services normally attended committee meetings in 2022/23.
+The Director of Corporate Services and Head of Finance & Governance reported to committee meetings in 2023/24.
 The Committee invites other college personnel or third parties to attend meetings where their knowledge or experience could contribute to the business under discussion.